microsoft/vscode-python-devicesimulator/README.md

   - Temperature sensor
   - 7 Capacitive Touch sensors

-Some functionalities available on the board and/or the CPX library are not supported by our simulator.
+Some functionalities available on the board and/or the CPX library are not supported by our Simulator.
 Code samples using these functionalities can still be deployed to the board using Pacifica:

 - IR transmitter & Receiver